Exercise – Rest – Exercise

 Today… see ya in the laundry room. :-)

-Posted on Mon, May 19, 2014, in Diet & Fitness Drama and tagged exercise, fitness, George Takei, Health, importance of resting, into darkness, over training, recover, red alert, rest, sleep, Star Trek, starting an exercise program.
+Posted on Mon, May 19, 2014, in Misc and tagged exercise, fitness, George Takei, Health, importance of resting, into darkness, over training, recover, red alert, rest, sleep, Star Trek, starting an exercise program.
 Bookmark the permalink.
 2 Comments.